sagemath/trac_to_gh/Issue 2087.md

 # Issue 2087: make the final output of "sage -i" more user friendly (easy to fix)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2087

 Original creator: was